MONTMARTRE GUIDE

 Hôtel Particulier Montmartre

-A former family home, the Hôtel Particulier Montmartre is located between the very chic avenue Junot and the very lively rue Lepic.
-The Hôtel Particulier Montmartre has 5 unique and original suites, each designed by a different artist, but also a Le Grand Salon restaurant, a Le Très Particulier cocktail bar and the largest hotel garden in the capital. .
-Elegance and refinement are honored in a cozy and rural atmosphere.
+Previously used as a family house, the Hôtel Particulier Montmartre is located between the very chic avenue Junot and the lively rue Lepic.
+The Hôtel Particulier Montmartre has not only 5 unique and original suites each designed by different artists, but also a Le Grand Salon restaurant, a Le Très Particulier cocktail bar, and the largest hotel garden in the capital.
+Its elegance and refinement make you feel a cozy and rural atmosphere.

 Address : 23 Av.
 Junot Pavillon D, 75018 Paris